Professor-Berni/android_vendor_fdroid/README.md

                    remote="github"
                    revision="master" />
       </manifest>

+* Sync the sources.

-* After downloading to to the vendor dir and get the packages:
+* After downloading go to the vendor dir and get the packages:

       cd vendor/fdroid
       ./get_packages.sh